movermeyer/ImportFromTodoist/docs/next_steps.md

 While the use of such a technology would not likely save you anything in terms of lines of code written, it would likely add additional structure to the code and might be able to give you nice features "out of the box" (such as [parallelism](#parallelism) or rate limiting).

 Given more time, I would research potential Ruby ORM or ETL frameworks and possibly rewrite portions of `import_from_todoist` to make use of them.
 This work might dove-tail nicely with [refactoring the way caching is done](#caching).

-(TODO: search for GitLab)